Stockhill Wood

 Visitor information

-Come and visit Stockhill Wood, a coniferous woodland within the Mendip Hills Area of Natural Beauty
+Visit Stockhill Wood, a coniferous woodland in the Mendip Hills National Landscape

 Renowned for its nightjar and long-eared owl populations, there is no shortage of wildlife to see if you enjoy bird watching.